makrai/notes/mccoy20-bert-generalize-blackboxnlp.md

       Consequences, source, and suggestions
     arXiv:2004.13606
   * impressive breadth, whereas we instead aim for depth
     * We analyze the particular categories within HANS to give a fine-grained investigation of syntactic generalization, while
     * Zhou+ only report overall accuracy averaged across categories
     * we fine-tuned 100 instances of BERT, while Zhou+ only fine-tuned 10 insta
       * allows us to investigate the extent of the variability in more detail

 ## 2.3 Linguistic analysis of BERT

-* a deeper understanding of BERT, whether to assess its
+* a deeper understanding of BERT
   * encoding of sentence structure (Lin+ 2019; Hewitt and Manning, 2019;
     Chrupała and Alishahi, 2019; Jawahar+ 2019; Tenney+ 2019b)
   * representational structure more generally (Abnar+ 2019)
-  * handling of specific linguistic phenomena
+  * specific linguistic phenomena
     * subject-verb agreement (Goldberg, 2019),
     * negative polarity items (Warstadt+ 2019),
     * function words (Kim+ 2019)